-The downgradient early warning "sentinel" groundwater monitoring wells for the Rockville Centre Water District exhibited non-detect VOC concentrations this reporting period.
+Downgradient early warning "sentinel" groundwater monitoring well ASMW-4 for the Rockville Centre Water District exhibited non-detect VOC concentrations this reporting period.
 Therefore, D&B concludes that the selected remedy is functioning as intended by the ROD.

 A figure depicting the current PCE concentrations in groundwater is provided as Figure 4.
-In comparison with the previous reporting period, PCE concentrations have increased in groundwater monitoring well ASMW-1, but have remained stable or is decreasing in all of the groundwater monitoring wells, including all downgradient "sentinel" wells.
+In comparison with the previous reporting period, PCE concentrations have increased in groundwater monitoring wells ASMW-1 and ASMW-2, but have remained stable in downgradient "sentinel" well ASMW-4.
 Note that, groundwater contaminant data is limited to the west and south of ASMW-1, as the current monitoring well network does not include wells in these areas.

-In addition to the PCE detections and exceedances noted above, 1,1,1-trichloroethane was detected in groundwater monitoring well ASMW-1; however, this VOC was detected at a concentration below its respective Class GA Groundwater Standard.
+In addition to the PCE detections and exceedances noted above, 1,1-dichloroethene and 1,1,1-trichloroethane were detected in groundwater monitoring well ASMW-1 and chloroform was detected in groundwater monitoring wells ASMW-1 and ASMW-4; however, these VOCs were detected at concentrations below their respective Class GA Groundwater Standards.